Skip to main content

 Cause areas vs fields of work

+In the "classic" project setup, users selected Fields of Work (keywords) to define projects.
 With the Prospecting Assistant, these "keywords" are replaced by cause areas, which are generated from your project's fundraising summary.
 Cause areas help determine relevant grants and funders for your project.

 Match Insights